Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Saint Stephen's Basilica: A King's Hand in a Gilded Cage

 A few blocks north, St. Stephen's Basilica looms.
 It's not just big; it's "competing-with-the-Parliament-building-for-skyline-dominance" big.
-The first king of Hungary, Stephen I, got sainted for converting the Magyars to Christianity, and they built this monster to honor him.
-Construction was a 54-year saga of architect deaths, dome collapses, and funding crises.
-They finally cracked it in 1905.
+The first king of Hungary, Stephen I, got sainted for converting the Magyars to Christianity and they built this monster to honor him.
+Construction was a 54-year saga of architect deaths, funding crises and a catastrophic dome collapse in 1868.
+The original classical dome literally imploded due to poor materials, forcing the third architect, József Kauser, to finish the work in 1905.
+Today, St. Stephen's Basilica stands at exactly 96 meters tall - a deliberate reference to the year 896, when the Magyar tribes conquered the Carpathian Basin.
+By municipal law, no building in the city center can stand taller than this, ensuring the church (faith) and the Hungarian Parliament (state) remain on equal footing.

 |